taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 #### Taskcluster / Relops communication and SLAs

 These two teams need to have a better working relationship.
 Mozilla relies on the Taskcluster platform for Firefox CI, and Taskcluster relies on the Relops team to provide the Windows capacity to meet those demands.
 The major intersection point right now is the provisioner which spins up the Windows capacity.
-To that end, jhford will meet with grenade to go over the OCC code to make sure we are providing all the necessary, *supported* endpoints that OCC requires to properly configure Windows workers.
+To that end, John will meet with Rob to go over the OCC code to make sure we are providing all the necessary, *supported* endpoints that OCC requires to properly configure Windows workers.
 This informal code audit should hopefully uncover any other areas where the code currently relies on unpublished behavior or side-effects.

 Knowing the interplay between the provisioner and OCC, it's important that we develop a better way to keep *both* teams informed when there are deployments to either tool.
 There should also be monitoring in place after provisioner deployments to ensure that work is still being scheduled and completed.
 It took over three hours after the provisioner deployment to even notice that something was wrong, and that's unacceptable.